Last modified: September 30, 2022 (view archived versions)

-This Master Services Agreement (the “Agreement”) is entered into by and between Prepaid Expense Card Solutions, Inc. d/b/a PEX, a Delaware corporation with a business address of 462 7th Avenue, 21st Floor, New York, NY 10018 (“PEX”), and the customer whose authorized representative is entering into this Agreement (“Customer”), and is effective as of the date that the PEX Account is opened (the “Effective Date”).
-FOR CLARITY, BY CLICKING THE “I ACCEPT” BUTTON AND USING THE SERVICES, YOU ACKNOWLEDGE THAT YOU ARE AN AUTHORIZED REPRESENTATIVE OF THE CUSTOMER, YOU HAVE READ AND UNDERSTAND THIS AGREEMENT, AND CUSTOMER IS AGREEING TO BE BOUND BY AND SUBJECT TO EACH OF THE TERMS, CONDITIONS, AND OBLIGATIONS OF THIS AGREEMENT.
+This Master Services Agreement (the “Agreement”) is entered into by and between Prepaid Expense Card Solutions, Inc. d/b/a PEX, a Delaware corporation with a business address of 462 7th Avenue, 21st Floor, New York, NY 10018 (“PEX”), and the customer whose authorized representative is entering into this Agreement (“Customer”), and is effective as of the date that a PEX Account or Credit Line is opened (the “Effective Date”).
+FOR CLARITY, BY CLICKING THE “I ACCEPT” BUTTON AND USING THE SERVICES, YOU ACKNOWLEDGE THAT YOU ARE AN AUTHORIZED REPRESENTATIVE OF THE CUSTOMER, YOU HAVE READ AND UNDERSTAND THIS AGREEMENT, AND CUSTOMER IS AGREEING TO BE BOUND BY AND SUBJECT TO EACH OF THE TERMS AND CONDITIONS OF THE SERVICES USED BY CUSTOMER, AND OBLIGATIONS OF THIS AGREEMENT.
+FROM TIME TO TIME, PEX WILL NOTIFY CUSTOMER OF MATERIAL CHANGES TO THE SERVICES OR THE AGREEMENT, AND YOUR CONTINUED USE OF THE SERVICES AFTER THE EFFECTIVE DATE OF ANY SUCH CHANGE WILL CONSTITUTE YOUR ACCEPTANCE OF SUCH CHANGE.
 IF YOU DO NOT ACCEPT THESE TERMS, YOU ARE NOT AUTHORIZED TO USE THE SERVICES OR PLATFORM.
 Capitalized terms used but not defined in the body of the Agreement will have the meanings assigned to them in Exhibit A (Definitions).
-This Agreement replaces any previous versions of the Agreement prior to April 30, 2021.
+This Agreement replaces any previous versions of the Agreement prior to September 30, 2022.

 WHEREAS, PEX has developed, owns, and operates a suite of managed services (each, a “Service”; and collectively, the “Services”) and a proprietary software platform (the “Platform”); and